MADRID Jan 2 Spanish gaming group Codere

 hedge their bets on its debt.

-In September, Codere made an intentional late coupon payment
+In September 2013, Codere made an intentional late coupon

-on $300 million of its bonds that allowed it to gain consent
+payment on $300 million of its bonds that allowed it to gain

-from its creditors, which traded on CDS, to push back its debt
+consent from its creditors, which traded on CDS, to push back

-them to take over a 100 million euro ($137 million) bank loan to
+the debt maturities of a 100 million euro ($137 million) loan

-fund managers also lent Codere 35 million euros to make its
+two debt fund managers also lent Codere 35 million euros to make

 Blackstone was an investor in Codere's CDS while Canyon was